-Big Thunder Ranch, located along the back side of the park between the Rivers of America and Fantasyland, opened in 1986 and is home to a walk-through log cabin, a small petting zoo with a number of different animals, and seasonal holiday theming during different parts of the year.
+Big Thunder Ranch, located along the backside of the Park between the Rivers of America and Fantasyland, opened in 1986 and is home to a walk-through log cabin, a small petting zoo with several different animals, and a seasonal holiday theming during different parts of the year.

 Big Thunder Ranch Barbecue